-We define radioactivity as the spontaneous emission of particles (alpha particles, beta particles, neutrons) or radiations (range, K capture), or both at the same time, coming from the disintegration of certain nuclides that form them, due to an arrangement in its internal structure.
+Radioactivity is the spontaneous emission of particles or radiation or both at the same time.
+These particles and radiation come from the decay of certain nuclides that form them.
+They disintegrate due to a fix in their internal structure.

 Beta radiation is a form of ionizing radiation emitted by certain types of radioactive nuclei.

 Gamma rays are as if they were waves.
 They stabilize the nucleus without changing its proton content.
 They can penetrate deeper than beta radiation but are less ionizing.

 When an excited nucleus emits gamma radiation, neither its mass nor its atomic number varies.
 It only loses a certain amount of energy.

 The daughter nuclei come from alpha and/or beta decay.
 Alpha or beta decay are generally excited.
 They emit a gamma-ray photon.